-What are the “International Traffic in Arms Regulations” (ITAR)?
+What is the "International Traffic in Arms Regulations" (ITAR)?

 The International Traffic in Arms Regulations govern all military, weapons, and space related items and services as enumerated on the U.S. Munitions List (USML).
 The ITAR is administered by the Directorate of Defense Trade Controls (DDTC) under the U.S. Department of State.